andyp123/blender_ue4_export_tools/README.md

 ### Export Scene
 The Export Scene option is designed to be used with UE4's 'Import Into Level...', and will export everything in the scene to an .fbx file with the expection of objects hidden, or hidden from selection.
 Due to differences in the way that Unreal handles objects imported this way, the scene should be scaled by 100 and units should be set to Metric and scale to 0.01.

-### Output
-The output option allows selection of the default export folder to increase productivity by making it easieir to get to the desired output location in the file browser.